Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Methodology

-Additionally, to test whether a model significantly outperforms another, we run the \textit{Diebold-Mariano} (DM) test \citep{diebold_comparing_1995} on the $L_2$-norm of daily functional forecast errors considering (i) the average $L^2$ error across the 24 hours (ii) separate tests run on each of the 24 hours\footnote{Considering daily forecast errors avoids the problem of the strong intraday error autocorrelation, typical in day-ahead price forecasting, which would violate DM tests assumptions \citep{weron_electricity_2014}.}.
-Two one-sided tests are run for each pair of models.
+Additionally, to test whether a model significantly outperforms another, we run the \textit{Diebold-Mariano} (DM) test \citep{diebold_comparing_1995} at the \textit{day} level on the daily average \rev{$L_1$}-norm of functional errors $\hat{Q}_t-Q_t$, i.e., considering the FMAE across the 24 hours of the day\footnote{Considering daily forecast errors obviously results in a loss of power but avoids the problem of the strong intraday error autocorrelation, typical in day-ahead price forecasting, which would violate DM tests assumptions \citep{weron_electricity_2014}.}: